Design and Technology

 Key Stage 4

-At Key Stage 4 the students take GCSE exams in the following subjects: Product design, Art textiles and Food and nutrition.
+At Key Stage 4, students can take exams in GCSE Art Textiles and Level 1/2 Hospitality and Catering.

 Art Textiles (AQA)